-Unsurprisingly, ENB is not a hot ticker at the moment, but the company actually has a rather resilient business model.
-Enbridge has more than 40 diverse sources of cash flows, of which less than two percent is at risk of loss due to market-price movements.
+Unsurprisingly, ENB is not a hot ticker at the moment, but the company has a rather resilient business model.
+Enbridge has more than 40 diverse sources of cash flow, of which less than two percent is at risk of loss due to market-price movements.
 Moreover, 95% of the company’s customer base is investment-grade.
 (Source: “Q3 Financial Results & Business Update,” Enbridge Inc, November 6, 2020.)

 To see just why Enbridge stock could be one of the lower-risk plays in the energy sector, all you need to do is take a look at its distribution history.